tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_glossary_section.md

 One question to consider is how and where to integrate the glossary definition within your technical content.
 For example, suppose you have the terms "near field" and "far field" in your content, referring to voice interactions with a device.
 You might use these terms in a number of sections and different pages.
 Sure, you could define these terms the first instance in your docs when you use them, but what if they appear on half a dozen pages?
 Users might not start on the initial page where they're defined.

-You could incorporate tooltips (such as these [tooltips from Bootstrap](https://getbootstrap.com/docs/4.1/components/tooltips/)) over the term the first time it's used on each page in your docs.
-However, on subsequent references, it's probably easiest to link to the glossary definition rather than continually incorporating tooltips.
-Let users make their way to the glossary when they need help with a term.
-If the glossary page is in a clearly visible space, you won't have to go to great lengths to link terms to their glossary definitions with each usage.
+You could incorporate tooltips (such as these [tooltips from Bootstrap](https://getbootstrap.com/docs/4.1/components/tooltips/)) over the term in places where you don't define it in-context.
+You could also link to the glossary definition rather than continually incorporating tooltips.

+One principle to remember with glossaries and the user experience is Fitt's Law, which is adapted a UX-adapted principle that asserts "the distance between a user’s task/attention area and the task-related button should be kept as short as possible" ([What is Fitts' Law?](https://www.interaction-design.org/literature/topics/fitts-law)).
+In short, if you put too much distance between your glossary and the confusing term, it will be harder for the user to locate the term.
+(In UX contexts, designers like to place large buttons directly in the user's task context so that users can easily see and click them.)

+In the worst case of glossaries, the term might not have a tooltip or link, and the glossary page link might not be visible at all in the page's context.
+In the best case, the term has a style that, on mouse over, shows the definition.
+The tradeoff, however, of making too many words styled into tooltip links is that it might distract the user.
+Additionally, the link style should not be similar to hyperlinks that take users to other pages.
+The style should be subtle enough to be ignored but noticeable enough for users to see that the word can be moused over or clicked.

 ## Reusing glossary definitions